sysal-bruce-publication/offline-path-planning-for-vrp/README.md

 *Quick Start for Optimization Algorithms*: (Here take GA as an example)
 1. Empty all input and output files but remain folder structure.
 2. Implement *1.
 Input data generation* (**EXCLUDE OPTIONAL STEP**).
-3. Create a new project with MSVC and add all needed header and source files in [iterated_GA](Code/iterated_GA).
+3. Create a new project with MSVS and add all needed header and source files in [iterated_GA](Code/iterated_GA).
 4. Open `Configuration Properties`, set `C++ Language Standard` to `ISO C++17 Standard (std:c++17)`.
 5. Open `C/C++`, set `SDL checks` to `No (/sdl-)`.
 6. Set wannted hyper-parameters and change the marco `NODE_NUM` in `main.cpp` to correct number.